composer/xdebug-handler/README.md

 If the original command-line contains an argument that pattern matches this value (for example `--no-ansi`, `--colors=never`) then _$colorOption_ is ignored.

 If the pattern match ends with `=auto` (for example `--colors=auto`), the argument is replaced by _$colorOption_.
-Otherwise it is added at either the end of the command-line, or preceeding the first double-dash `--` delimiter.
+Otherwise it is added at either the end of the command-line, or preceding the first double-dash `--` delimiter.

 ## Advanced Usage